 Must-have Chinese social media platforms

-WECHAT(Top Chinese App)
+WECHAT (Top Chinese App)

-Wechat started as an instant messaging app but now has developed an ecosystem where users can perform a wide variety of activities such as making transactions, ordering food, booking movie tickets, calling a taxi, playing games… The more users commit to Wechat and longer time they spend on the app, the greater marketing opportunities it offers.
+Wechat started as an instant messaging app but now has developed an ecosystem where users can perform a wide variety of activities such as making transactions, ordering food, booking movie tickets, calling a taxi, playing games… The more users commit to Wechat and the longer the time they spend on the app, the greater the marketing opportunities it offers.